lucacarniato/capstone-project/README.md

  ### Modelling

-The train set is strongly unbalanced: 69.8% of the records have a target value equal to 0.
+The train set is strongly unbalanced: 69.8% of the records have a target value equal to 1.
 The weights were set inversely proportional to class frequencies.
-This choiche mitigates the model bias towards predicting only the most frequent class, with the aim of maximizing model accuracy.
+This choiche mitigates the bias in predicting only the most frequent class, with the aim of maximizing model accuracy.

 Before modeling, the feature values in the train and test set were also scaled using the feature's train set mean and standard deviation.